-Your shoulder or elbow can emit symptoms that range from minor to excruciating pain.
+A shoulder or elbow injury can cause symptoms that range from minor to excruciating pain.
 The level of pain depends on what the specific cause of the issue is.
 Regardless of the level of pain, a visit to a physician is highly recommended.

-We reached out to Dr. Reza Omid, MD, assistant professor of clinical orthopaedic surgery from the Department of Orthopaedic Surgery to get the details of what you will experience when you visit your orthopaedic surgeon.
-Dr. Omid specializes in the treatment of disorders of the shoulder and elbow.
+We reached out to Reza Omid, MD, assistant professor of clinical orthopaedic surgery from the Department of Orthopedic Surgery at the Keck School of Medicine, to get the details of what you will experience when you visit your orthopaedic surgeon.
+Dr. Omid specializes in the treatment of disorders of the shoulder and elbow at USC Orthopaedic Surgery.

-When you come in to see Dr. Omid, your evaluation will include a comprehensive medical history of your problem, a complete physical exam and appropriate plain x-rays.
+When you come in, your evaluation will include a comprehensive medical history of your problem, a complete physical exam and appropriate plain x-rays.

-If you are experiencing shoulder pain that is increased with overhead activity then you may have a rotator cuff tear.
+If you are experiencing shoulder pain that gets worse with overhead activity, then you may have a rotator cuff tear.
 This problem can be confirmed with a complete history, a thorough physical exam and a MRI of the shoulder.
-Initial treatment usually includes anti-inflammatory medications, ice, and physical therapy.
+Initial treatment usually includes anti-inflammatory medications, ice and physical therapy.
 Some patients will respond well to a cortisone injection in the shoulder.
 If conservative measures fail, arthroscopic surgery is often necessary to relieve the pain in the shoulder.

 If you are experiencing significant shoulder pain that does not respond to conservative treatment, a joint replacement may be recommended.
-Dr. Omid feels that this offers the opportunity for a second chance at life.
 This is a surgery that allows a person to live a life that they could not live before because of the severity of the pain.
 It allows mobility in an arthritic joint where patients once experienced constant pain.

 To schedule an appointment, call (800) USC-CARE (800-872-2273) or visit http://ortho.keckmedicine.org/patient-information/request-an-appointment/.